authgear/authgear-server/docs/specs/app2app.md

 #### Android SDK

-The following field will be added to `AuthenticateOptions`:
+The following parameter will be added to constructor of `Authgear`:

 - `app2appOptions: App2AppOptions?`
   - App2app options.
 If `null`, this app cannot authenticate other apps through app2app.
   - `App2AppOptions` contains the following fields:
     - `userAuthenticationRequired: Boolean`: Whether the user has to pass an authentiction process during the app2app flow.
 Read [this doc](<https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setUserAuthenticationRequired(boolean)>) for details.
-    - `userAuthenticationTypes: Int?`: Type of user authentication can be used.
+    - `allowedAuthenticators: Int?`: Type of user authenticators can be used.
 Read [this doc](<https://developer.android.com/reference/android/security/keystore/KeyGenParameterSpec.Builder#setUserAuthenticationParameters(int,%20int)>) for details.

 The following methods will be added in android sdk to support the app2app flow:

-- `startApp2AppAuthentication(authorizeUri: String, redirectUri: String)`
+- `startApp2AppAuthentication(authorizationEndpoint: String, clientID: string, redirectURI: string)`
-  - This method should be called to trigger a new app2app authorization through another client through `authorizeUri`, and receive the result through `redirectUri`.
+  - This method should be called to trigger a new app2app authorization through another client through `authorizationEndpoint`, and receive the result through `redirectURI`.
 - `handleApp2AppAuthenticationRequest(uri: Uri)`
   - This method should be called by the app which receive and handles the app2app authentication intent. `uri` should be the URI of the intent.
+  - This method must be called when then sdk session state is `AUTHENTICATED`, and the current session supported app2app authentication by providing a `device_key`, else an error will be thrown.
 - `handleApp2AppAuthenticationResult(uri: Uri)`
   - This method should be called by the app which triggers the app2app authentication flow, and received the result through the redirect uri as an intent. `uri` should be the URI of the intent.